 Don't ask one camera to do the work of two

 The most common mistake customers make is trying to get one camera to do the work of two.
-We all want to get the most out of each camera, but if you try to get one camera to do too much, you may end up wasting your money.
+We all want to get the most out of each camera, but if you try to get one camera to do too much, you may have wasted your money.
 We have all seen video of some crime being committed, but because of the lack of detail in the video, the person cannot be identified.
 There are two aspects to ensure this does not happen with your system.
-First, go with top quality equipment and second, be conservative with the coverage you expect each camera to provide.
+First, go with top quality equipment (Backstreet Surveillance) and second, be conservative with the coverage you expect each camera to provide.
 As a general rule, each camera should not be expected to view more than 30-50 feet horizontally at the preferred distance.

 Leave room to grow

-Why your system should be designed - Camera Placement Ideas
+Why your system should be designed

-- The cameras have a fixed view lens.
-What looks good in the store is not likely to produce the view you need when the camera is 15 feet up and looking 50 feet away.
+- - The cameras have a fixed view lens.
+What looks good in the store is not likely to produce the view you need when the camera is 15 feet up looking 50 feet away.